railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_alerts.rst

 * :guilabel:`Blocking Message`: The message displayed will cause an exception and block the workflow.

 You can activate alerts for a series of events.
-For each alert you should enter a message that will be displayed when the event concerned is started.
+For each alert, you should enter a message that will be displayed when the event concerned is started.

-   *Management of alerts on partners*

 .. figure:: images/warning_partner.png
    :scale: 75
    :align: center

+   *Management of alerts on partners*

 The available warnings in the partner form are: